rowankohara/rowankohara.github.io/README.md

    > Quarto handles most of html and JavaScript to actually build the website.
 You just need to build each page of your website by creating a `.qmd` file for it and tell Quarto to render them in the `_quarto.yml` file.

-- This should be connected to a GitHUb repository, and if you want this to be a personal site, use the `username.github.io` name.
+- This should be connected to a GitHub repository, and if you want this to be a personal site, use `username.github.io` as the repository name.
+- I created a `gh-pages` branch to work on and set the Pages setting to "**Deploy from source branch**" to `gh-pages`.
 - Then, I used the `quarto publish gh-pages` command in the terminal tab in RStudio.
-- I created a `gh-pages` branch to work on and set the Pages setting to "**Deploy from source branch**" to `gh-pages`.
 - Done!
 Just continue editing, commiting the changes, and pushing to GitHub.
   - Use the command `quarto preview` to render and preview your changes before pushing them.